AshleyF/Forthkit/library/turtle/readme.md

 : rad2deg degs * ;
 ```

-The `deg2rad` and `rad2deg` conversion words are defined as above in the prelude.
+The `deg2rad` and `rad2deg` conversion words are defined as above.
 Note that computation that can be done at compile time is placed in constants.

 ```forth
 : plot valid? if point-x point-y set then ;